CC-MNNIT/2021-22-Classes/CompetitiveProgramming/2021_05_05_CPClass-1/README.md

 Note the function call for comp doesn't involve ();

-Similarly comparators can be used in various other stuff too liek priority_queues etc. Explore them.
+Similarly, comparators can be used in various other stuff too like priority_queues etc. Explore them.

 {% include disqus.html %}